segunak/SegunAkinyemi.com/docs/_posts/2023-02-14-how-to-link-to-files-with-spaces-in-markdown.md

 ![StLouisArchImage](<./St Louis Arch.jpg>)
 ```

-Now that you know how to link to things with spaces in them in Markdown, try to avoid needing to.
+Now that you know how to link things with spaces in them, try to avoid doing so.
 You're best off just not having spaces in the name of a file or folder.
-Don't just take my word for it though, the [engineering community](https://superuser.com/questions/29111/what-technical-reasons-exist-for-not-using-space-characters-in-file-names){:target="_blank"} is in agreement on this one.
+Don't take my word for it though, the [engineering community](https://superuser.com/questions/29111/what-technical-reasons-exist-for-not-using-space-characters-in-file-names){:target="_blank"} is in agreement on this one.
 You can use dashes, underscores, or [casing styles](https://stackoverflow.com/questions/17326185/what-are-the-different-kinds-of-cases){:target="_blank"}, just do whatever you can to avoid spaces in names.

 But sometimes, it's out of your control.
-In that case, do what you got to do, much like a wise man once did a long time ago in a galaxy far far away.
+In that case, do what you got to do, much like a wise man once did [_a long time ago in a galaxy far far away_](https://starwars.fandom.com/wiki/Duel_on_Mustafar){:target="_blank"}.

 <p align="center">
   <img src="/assets/images/obi-wan-must.gif" />